mfcastilho/mfcastilho/README.md

 ### Hi!
 I'm Mario Frederico 👋

-- 🌱 Systems Analysis and Development Student (5th semester) | Student in the Full Stack Web course - Digital House
+- 🌱 Graduated in Systems Analysis and Development | Student in the Full Stack Web course - Digital House

 - 😄 Pronouns: he/it